sonic-visualiser/sonic-annotator/README.md

   $
 ```

-The output of -s is an RDF/Turtle document describing the default
+The output of `-s` is an RDF/Turtle document describing the default
 settings for the Tempo output of the Fixed Tempo Estimator plugin in
 the Vamp plugin SDK.

-(The exact format of the RDF printed may differ -- e.g. if the
+(The exact format of the RDF printed may differ - e.g. if the
 plugin's RDF description is not installed and so its "home" URI is not
-known -- but the result should be functionally equivalent to this.)
+known - but the result should be functionally equivalent to this.)

 You could run this transform by saving the RDF to a file and
-specifying that file with -t:
+specifying that file with `-t`:

 ```
   $ sonic-annotator -s vamp:vamp-example-plugins:fixedtempo:tempo > test.n3